ytakefuji/US/README.md

 deathdaily needs a new_deaths.csv file for predicting the daily deaths of the next seven days.

-The new_deaths.csv file is downloadable from the following site:
+The new_deaths.csv file is automatically downloaded by deathdaily from the following site:

 https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/jhu/new_deaths.csv